 Your firm may have an Author field that can be used to assign an Author to a document.
 This is a custom profile field and is managed by your Repository Administrator.

 If you change your First/Last Name, your Author value will not change.
 The two fields are not tied to each other because the Author field is managed by your firm's Repository Administrator.

-Author Key - Your firm may have a pre-defined "pick list" of Author names or profile values that can be assigned to various documents that designates your user as the author or owner of those document.
+Author Key - Your firm may have a pre-defined "pick list" of Author names, which are profile values that can be assigned to various documents that designates you as the author or owner of those documents.
 This field is managed by your firm's repository administrator.

 Author Description - Depending on your repository settings, your Author Key may also have an Author Description associated with it.
 This is also managed by your firm's repository administrator.

 An Author Key cannot be changed.
 The Description can be changed at any time.
 Using the same example as above, I might have the Author Key of RED (using my initials) and my Author Description might be Robert E. Duncan.
-I can easily change the description to Bob Duncan, and my Author Key will remain RED.
+I can have the description changed to Bob Duncan, and my Author Key will remain RED.